magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 My third attempt was the nvidia architecture.
 This time the network could control the car for a full lap.
 And in addition to that it succeeded to navigate the track in the opposite direction.
 That's equal to a similar but unseen track and proves that the network is able to generalize.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+This was a very time consuming project with many degrees of freedom.
+What proved successfull to me was using a small data set for fast iterations on my non-GPU setup and knowing when to stop training (number of epochs).

 ####2.
 Final Model Architecture